Director's Internship Program

 Director’s Internships are competitive, and organizations are looking for a best-fit.
 Take time to decide which organization(s) you’re most interested in, and where your skills and experience would be a good fit.
 It is highly recommended that you do background research into organizations that interest you and demonstrate that research and knowledge of the organization in your application.

-Students may apply for up to two Director's Internships for the mid-February.
+Students may apply for up to two Director's Internships.
 If you apply to two internships, you will need to submit two unique, separate applications through CARAT.

 Applications are considered separately, and host organizations only review their applications.
 Applying for a second Director’s Internship (that may be your second choice) will not hurt your chances to obtain your first choice.
 To increase chances of being accepted into the program, students are encouraged to apply to two host organizations.